CBT notes with clinical review example

 Authors:

-Angela Jones (Senior CBT Therapist)
+Angela Jones and Jen Clue (Senior CBT Therapists)

 Date: